The Impact of Big Data

 Contact: Hannah van den Bosch (Studium Generale).

-* For students, this event may count towards the SG-Certificate.
+* For students, this lecture may count towards the SG-Certificate.
 Check the SG-Certificate website for all the terms and conditions.
-There will be no recording of this event available afterwards, so make sure you attend!
+There will be no recording of this lecture available afterwards, so make sure you attend!